cognitive-neuroscience/neuron/README.md

     - The **sections** property is an array that holds an ordered list of all the content to be rendered for a display slide
   - The **config** property within metadata is used for components that render a task (digit span, stroop, nback, etc).
 The config tells the frontend to run the game with specific configurations such as max response time, feedback duration, and other necessary inputs.

-#### Useful JSON values for the Display Component

-Most likely, the use case for editing these config files is to modify/create views to display to the participant within a task.
-This is the purpose of the **display component**.
-There are a few possible configurations that are supported.

 #### 1. Text

 ```